httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 and matches a "match-dest" takes precedence over a match that does not use a destination.
-1. Given equivalent destination precedence, the dictionary with the longest "match-path" takes precedence.
+1. Given equivalent destination precedence, the dictionary with the longest "match" takes precedence.
-1. Given equivalent destination and path precedence, the dictionary with the longest "match-search" takes precedence.
+1. Given equivalent destination and path precedence, the dictionary with the longest "match-query" takes precedence.
 1. Given equivalent destination, path and search precedence, the most recently fetched dictionary takes precedence.